 A fourth-semester course which further reinforces proficiencies in the basic language skills with additional emphasis on cultural diversities.
+Prerequisite: FREN 2011 or French placement test.

 FREN 2052 FRANCOPHONE LITERATURE AND CULTURE

 Examination of the literature and culture of French-speaking countries outside of France.
 No knowledge of French is required; all discussions and readings are in English.